 El Calafate and Perito Moreno Glacier in Patagonia

 El Calafate is situated on the southern border of Lake Argentino in Patagonia.
 It’s a popular tourist destination and the gateway to Los Glaciares National Park.
 The small town is not too dissimilar to the Alpine villages of Europe and Switzerland, with wooden houses and a multitude of expensive outdoor clothing shops.

 There are several things to do in and around town including the Glaciarium Museum which has a wealth of information on the geological formation of glaciers or for some winter fun you can ride a snowmobile or ski at the mountain park.
 For more detailed information about the best things to do in El Calafate click here.

-The main reason people come here though is to visit one of Patagonia’s best-known attractions El Perito Moreno Glacier.
+The main reason it is one of the best places to visit in Argentina is to see one of Patagonia’s best-known attractions El Perito Moreno Glacier.
 The glacier is one of the 7 natural wonders of the world and a UNESCO world heritage site.
 Its imposing structure stretches far beyond what your eye can see, and its turquoise and blue shades are just stunning.

 To get to this magnificent glacier, you can easily hire a car and drive yourself.
 It takes a couple of hours to reach the entrance of the National Park, but the route along the main highway is straightforward.
 However, there are plenty of guided tours to book in town if you prefer.

 Viewing the glacier is incredible, but in addition to the walkways and viewing platforms at the visitor’s center, there are several other ways to experience the splendor of Perito Moreno.
 Ice hiking is one option or if you prefer something less strenuous you could take a boat ride which takes you even closer to the glacier.